Custom metrics#

 Intro#

 tea-tasting supports Student's t-test, Z-test, and some other statistical tests out of the box.
 However, you might want to analyze an experiment using other statistical criteria.
-In this case you can define a custom metric with statistical test of your choice.
+In this case, you can define a custom metric with a statistical test of your choice.

 In tea-tasting, there are two types of metrics:

-- Metrics that require only aggregated statistics for analysis.
+- Metrics that require only aggregated statistics for the analysis.

-- Metrics that require granular data for analysis.
+- Metrics that require granular data for the analysis.

 This guide explains how to define a custom metric for each type.